History is the study of the past. Events occurring before the invention of writing systems are considered prehistory.

 Read More

-Octavian is the most reputable ancient Roman rulers who was Caesar’s adopted heir and great-nephew.
-Octavian’s leading role came into effect after Julius Caesar’s death resulting from an army advancement led by Gaius Cassius and Marcus Junius Brutus.
+Octavian is the most reputable ancient Roman ruler, Caesar’s adopted heir and great-nephew.
+Octavian’s leading role came into effect after Julius Caesar’s death, which resulted from an army advancement led by Gaius Cassius and Marcus Junius Brutus.
 Consequently, Octavian joined forces with Mark Anthony to destroy Gaius and Marcus’s forces and reclaim Rome.
-Octavian was Rome’s outright ruler between 27 BCE-14 CE after several years of serving as consul.
+Octavian was Rome’s outright ruler between 27 BCE and 14 CE after several years of serving as

 Read More